wanasit/comic-ocr/README.md

-# Manga OCR
+# Comic OCR
-An OCR system fine-tuned for Japanese comics
+An OCR system fine-tuned for comics and manga